olibartfast/gpu_playground/Readme.md

 print(prof.key_averages().table(sort_by="cuda_time_total"))
 ```

-### Running in Colab:
-This Python code can be directly executed in your Google Colab notebook.
-Be sure to enable the GPU in **Runtime > Change runtime type > GPU**.

 ### Running C++ Code
 The C++ examples must be run locally, as Google Colab does not support C++/CUDA out of the box.
 If you need to test C++ code, it's recommended to set up a local development environment with **CUDA Toolkit**.
+For Python, you can run the code directly in your Google Colab notebook as described above and make sure to enable the GPU in  **Runtime > Change runtime type > GPU**.